Germany must protect its Jews, Israeli ambassador says | DW | 14.05.2021

 The Israeli ambassador to Germany has asked authorities to protect the country's Jewish community.

-Ambassador Jeremy Issacharoff spoke out after Jewish synagogues were vandalized in several German cities this week.
-The incidents were reportedly motivated by the current violence in Israel and Gaza.
+Ambassador Jeremy Issacharoff spoke out after several incidents of inflammatory vandalism at synagogues in German cities this week.
+The antisemitic incidents were reportedly motivated by the current violence in Israel and Gaza.

 "I urgently request the German authorities to do everything to ensure the security of our community here," Issacharoff said on Friday in an interview with German public broadcaster ARD.